texnokot/texnokot.github.io_backup/_posts/2017-11-03-my-1st-ignite-talk.md

 * Ignite talks requires more time for preparation comparing with regular talks
 * More stress - IMHO this is something personal

 So looking back I can say that Ignite type of talk is useful for everyone.
-At it helps to construct your presentation in more efficient way, use time more accurately and focus on main messages.
+As it helps to construct your presentation in more efficient way, use time more accurately and focus on main messages.